 What are the risks of aerial arts?

-Aerial arts can be potentially dangerous activity involving acrobatic work at various heights.
-The most common injuries are overuse injuries of shoulders and back, pulled muscles, bruises, fabric-burns, and dizziness/nausea (from being upside-down or spinning).
-Possible risks include but are not limited to sprains, broken bones, paralysis or death.
-Students agree to participate at their own risk.
+Aerial arts are a great way to work out and express your creativity but there is still risk involved.
+As with any activity performed off the ground, you should exercise extreme caution and never try to work above your skill level.
+Common injuries include overuse injuries of the shoulders & back, pulled muscles, bruises, fabric burn, and dizziness/nausea from spinning or being upside down.Other risks include but are not limited to sprains, broken bones, paralysis or death.
+Students participate at their own risk.